PacoReinaCampo/MPSoC-DMA/README.md

 **Implementation in VHDL & (System)Verilog of a Direct Access Memory and simulation in GHDL & Icarus Verilog**

-Direct memory access (DMA) is a feature of computer systems that allows hardware subsystems to access main system memory (random-access memory), independent of the Processing Unit (PU).
+A Direct memory access (DMA) is a feature of computer systems that allows hardware subsystems to access main system memory (random-access memory), independent of the Processing Unit (PU).
 A PU inside a SoC can transfer data to and from its local memory without occupying its processor time, allowing computation and data transfer to proceed in parallel.

 **MIT License**

 Copyright (c) 2018-2019 by the author(s)

 Permission is hereby granted, free of charge, to any person obtaining a copy